 #1 – Be Willing to Change Your Beliefs

 I questioned Caleb on this one as I’d always been taught to “buy the truth and sell it not”.
 How would it make my marriage happier to sell that truth!?!
-He informed he, however, that it did NOT mean changing my spiritual beliefs but about being willing to change what I think makes the perfect marriage.
+He informed him, however, that it did NOT mean changing my spiritual beliefs but about being willing to change what I think makes the perfect marriage.

 We head into marriage making a covenant based on the assumption that nothing is going to change.
 But we DO change, and we need to roll with that and always be thinking about how we can bring our best to our marriage.